Control of Pests and Diseases

 ⦿ Agronomical methods – If the damage is seen only on a few fronds those could be cut off and burnt.
 If the damage is detected on the small plants those leaves could be cut off or crushed by hand.

-⦿ Bio control methods – Lady bird insects are natural predators capable of controlling these pests.
-There are two varieties – one is known as “Chilocorus nigritus” – a round shaped insect of a size of a pepper seed and the other is “Pallas sirumpilinus” and it is slightly smaller than the previous one.
-Its worms are white in colour and a spreading similar to the shape of fingers on its body.
+⦿ Biocontrol methods – Ladybird insects are natural predators capable of controlling these pests.
+There are two varieties – one is known as “Chilocorus nigritus” – a round-shaped insect of a size of a pepper seed and the other is “Pallas sirumpilinus” which is slightly smaller than the previous one.
+Its worms are white in colour and spread similar to the shape of fingers on its body.
 Both these varieties are greedy eaters and could successfully control the damage by coconut scales

-⦿ Chemical methods- These methods should be considered only if the bio controlling methods had not been successful in controlling the pests.
-Advice of the coconut development officer of the area has to be obtained.
-A mixture 20-40 ml of dimetholate 40% and hoklopairofos 40% mixed with 10 liters of water has to be sprayed on the plants using a knapsack sprayer.
-For grown up trees 8 m.l. of mokrotopos 60% can be injected in to the trunk.
+⦿ Chemical methods- These methods should be considered only if the bio-controlling methods had not been successful in controlling the pests.
+The advice of the coconut development officer of the area has to be obtained.
+A mixture of 20-40 ml of dimethoate 40% and hoklopairofos 40% mixed with 10 litres of water has to be sprayed on the plants using a knapsack sprayer.
+For grown-up trees 8 m.l. of Monocrotophos 60% can be injected into the trunk.

 3. Nettle caterpillar